 Internship Grants: Center on Women, Gender, and Public Policy

-The Center on Women and Public Policy typically awards two to five grants in the amount of $1500-$2500 per summer to encourage students to:
+The Center on Women, Gender and Public Policy typically awards one or two grants in the amount of $1,500-$2,000 per summer to encourage students to:

 - work with grassroots feminist organizations that lack the resources to pay an intern